A lot or a little?

 Is it any good?

-There is no doubt that creator/director Mike Judge has an uncanny eye for revealing the humorous realities and hypocrisies of office life.
-The banal and often inexplicable tasks that people do as well as the defeating weight of bureaucracy are mocked with dead-pan humor in a series of interviews between employees and the consultants.
-While some parents might find the end scenes problematic, the sketches that comprise the bulk of the movie are painfully funny observations on office life that will leave many saying "too true, too true".
+There's no doubt that creator/director Mike Judge has an uncanny eye for revealing the humorous realities and hypocrisies of office life.
+The banal and often inexplicable tasks that people do, as well as the defeating weight of bureaucracy, are mocked with deadpan humor in a series of interviews between employees and the consultants.
+While some parents might find the end scenes problematic, the sketches that comprise the bulk of the movie are painfully funny observations on office life that will leave many saying "too true, too true."
 Still, given the language and sex here, this movie is best for older teens and up.

 Families can talk about the sources of humor that this movie draws from, including the stereotypes of different office types (the Pollyanna, the self-important boss, etc.), the hallmarks of suburban culture such as the restaurant where "flair" is required, and the venting of frustrations on a piece of office equipment.
 If you were hypnotized not to care about what other people thought, would you act differently?

 How does this movie explore the idea of living the life you would like to live versus the practical realities of having to earn a living?